 The vehicles most likely to rollover are SUVs and light trucks.
 They have a high center of gravity, which makes them more susceptible to rollover crashes.
 Together, they made up 74% of the single vehicle rollover fatalities in 2013.
 Even with this knowledge, very few pickup trucks offer stability control systems on their vehicles.

 If you were injured as a passenger in a rollover accident, then you deserve to be compensated for your injuries.
 If you or a loved one were injured or killed in a rollover crash due to another driver’s negligence or because of a manufacturer or road defect, then you should not have to bear the burden of your injuries.
-Call our experienced accident lawyer today to begin your road to recovery.
+Contact the experienced legal team at Gautreaux Law today to begin your road to recovery.
 We will schedule a free, one-on-one strategy session to evaluate your claim and see what your case is worth.
 As always, you pay nothing unless we win.
 478-238-9758